whitneyburton/portfolios/students/1706-front/lucas-finney/Luke-Finney-M2.markdown

 * [GitHub URL](https://github.com/lfinney/sorting-suite-m2)
 * [Original Assignment](http://frontend.turing.io/projects/sorting-suite.html)

-The goal of Sorting Suite was to get some experience with core Computer Scienve concepts, in this case how information can be sorted and the speed at which the various approachs to sorting will process information.
+The goal of Sorting Suite was to get some experience with core Computer Science concepts, in this case how information can be sorted and the speed at which the various approachs to sorting will process information.

 ##### Evaluator: Leta
 ##### Evaluator Comments: